Electronic Privacy Information Center

-The Electronic Privacy Information Center (EPIC) is an independent nonprofit research center established in 1994 to protect privacy, freedom of expression, and democratic values in the information age.
+The Electronic Privacy Information Center (EPIC) is an American independent nonprofit research center established in 1994 to protect privacy, freedom of expression, and democratic values in the information age.
 Based in Washington, D.C., their mission is to "secure the fundamental right to privacy in the digital age for all people through advocacy, research, and litigation."
 EPIC believes that privacy is a fundamental right, the internet belongs to people who use it, and there's a responsible way to use technology.

 EPIC pursues a wide range of civil liberties, consumer protection, and human rights issues.
 EPIC has pursued several successful consumer privacy complaints with the Federal Trade Commission (FTC) concerning Snapchat (faulty privacy technology), WhatsApp (privacy policy after acquisition by Facebook), Facebook (changes in user privacy settings), Google (roll-out of Google Buzz), Microsoft (Hailstorm log-in), and Choicepoint (sale of personal information to identity thieves).
 EPIC has also prevailed in significant Freedom of Information Act (FOIA) cases against the CIA, the DHS, the Department of Education, the Federal Bureau of Investigation, the National Security Agency (NSA), the ODNI, and the Transportation Security Administration.
 EPIC has also filed many amicus curiae briefs on law and technology, including Riley v.
 California (2014), which concerned cell phone privacy.
 They have also litigated important privacy cases, including EPIC v.
 DHS (D.C.
 Cir.
 2011), which led to the removal of the x-ray body scanners in US airports, and EPIC v.
 NSA (D.C.
 Cir.
 2014), which led to the release of the NSA's formerly secret cybersecurity authority.
 Additionally, EPIC challenged the NSA's domestic surveillance program in a petition to the U.S. Supreme Court.
 In re EPIC, (U.S. 2013) after the release of the "Verizon Order" in June 2013.
 One of EPIC's current cases concerns the obligation of the Federal Aviation Administration to establish privacy regulations prior to the deployment of commercial drones in the United States.

 EPIC works closely with a distinguished advisory board, who have expertise in law, technology and public policy.